Citation, DOI and article data

 - acutely, there is partial filling of the hemithorax with a combination of fluid, air/gas and contralateral lung and mediastinum

 - mediastinal shift occurs gradually accompanied by hyperinflation of the contralateral lung and herniation

 - sequential chest radiographs should demonstrate increasing fluid and decreasing gas within the pneumonectomy space, which is evident by a gas-fluid level which gradually rises

 - if the gas-fluid level starts to lower, a bronchopleural fistula is suspected

 - sequential chest radiographs should demonstrate gradual volume loss on the pneumonectomy side

 Pneumonectomy is one of the causes of a white out of the hemithorax.
 The hemithorax is completely opacified with the trachea pulled towards the side of the abnormality.
 Surgical clips may be identified at the lung hilum.

-The lung is absent at the side of surgery, with resultant mediastinal shift and compensatory hyperaeration of the contralateral lung.
+The lung is absent on the side of surgery, with resultant mediastinal shift and compensatory hyperinflation of the contralateral lung.

 - 1. General thoracic surgery.
 Lippincott Williams & Wilkins.
 ISBN:0781779820.
 Read it at Google Books - Find it at Amazon